 U.S. citizens seeking emergency assistance should email KyivACS@state.gov for assistance.
 Please review what the U.S. government can and cannot do to assist you in a crisis overseas.
-U.S. citizens may seek consular services, including requests for repatriation loans, passports, and visa services, at U.S. embassies and consulates in neighboring countries.
+U.S. citizens may also seek consular services, including requests for repatriation loans, passports, and visa services, at U.S. embassies and consulates in neighboring countries.

 Read the country information page for additional information on travel to Ukraine.